jeffskinnerbox/ntp-clock/NOTES.md

 Thumbs.db
 ```

-## Step 3: Create the git-secret Repository
+## Step 3: Create the git-secret Local Repository
-The `ntp-clock` code needs the crednetials for your local WiFi to work.
+The `ntp-clock` code needs the credentials for your local WiFi to work.
 Check out the `GIT-SECRET.md` file for more information.

 Initialize the `git-secret` repository by running `git secret init` command in your target project directory.